-Erected by Gould Family, Delaware County, Roxbury Historic Preservation Commission, MARK Project.
+Erected by The Gould Family, Roxbury Historic Preservation Commission, MARK Project.

 Topics.
-This historical marker is listed in these topic lists: Architecture • Charity & Public Work • Churches & Religion.
-A significant historical year for this entry is 1894.
+This historical marker is listed in these topic lists: Architecture • Churches & Religion.
+A significant historical month for this entry is February 1859.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-The Jay Gould Memorial Church (within shouting distance of this marker); The Methodist Church (about 600 feet away, measured in a direct line); The Roxbury Central School (approx. 0.2 miles away); The Hamlet of Roxbury Historic District (approx. 0.3 miles away); Enderlin Building (approx. 0.3 miles away); Woodchuck Lodge (approx. 1.2 miles away); John Burroughs (approx. 1.3 miles away); "Those Hills Comfort Me" (approx. 1.3 miles away).
+The Roxbury Central School (about 300 feet away, measured in a direct line); The Jay Gould Memorial Church (about 500 feet away); Kirkside (about 600 feet away); The Hamlet of Roxbury Historic District (approx. 0.2 miles away); Enderlin Building (approx. 0.2 miles away); Woodchuck Lodge (approx. 1.2 miles away); John Burroughs (approx. 1.3 miles away); "Those Hills Comfort Me" (approx. 1.3 miles away).
 Touch for a list and map of all markers in Roxbury.